 Patients with DKA and HHS that are on an insulin infusion regimen must have careful monitoring for the development of electrolyte abnormalities, especially hypokalemia, as well as serial blood glucose measurements.

 Most of the symptoms of insulin toxicity are related to hypoglycemia and electrolyte abnormalities.
 They can categorize into neuroglycopenic and catecholaminergic symptoms.
 The latter appear first are characterized by tachycardia, sweating, tremors.
-If blood glucose continues to decrease, the Neuroglycopenic symptoms appear.
+If blood glucose continues to decrease, neuroglycopenic symptoms appear.
 They can be from a mild mental status alteration to seizures and coma.
 Patients that present with hypoglycemia can have diaphoresis, hypotension, and bradycardia.
 Elevated doses of insulin can lead to water and salt retention and result in dilutional hyponatremia and hypokalemia.

 The antidote for insulin toxicity is dextrose with a dose of 400 to 600mg/kg/hr.
-The antidote for severe insulin toxicity is the use of glucagon emergency kit plus dextrose infusion.
+The antidote for severe insulin toxicity is the use of a glucagon emergency kit plus dextrose infusion.

 Enhancing Healthcare Team Outcomes

 Appropriately managing patients with diabetes mellitus (DM) is of absolute importance to the entire healthcare team.
 DM is on the rise in the U.S epidemiology statistics, so ensuring the appropriate use of insulin to control this disease is essential.
 The interprofessional team must recognize the importance of insulin in the treatment of DM, considering it will significantly benefit the patient in his morbidity and mortality.
 Clinicians, nurses, and pharmacists should know of insulin's labeled and off-label indications as well as adverse effects.